DCrawley94/shell-playground/part-5/README.md

 ![Using Regex with other Commands](./images/Screenshot%202022-03-30%20at%2016.23.47.png)

-Bit of a contrived example but here you can see the first example where I've used `ls` to view the contents of this repo.
+Bit of a contrived example but here you can see the first example where `ls` is used to view the contents of this repo.

-In the second example however I have piped the `stdout` from ls into the `grep` command with uses a regex.
-In simple terms I have listed all files that start with a 'p'.
+In the second example however the `stdout` from `ls` is piped into the `grep` command which uses a regex to filter it down.

 `Piping` and `stdin`/`stdout`/`stderr` will be covered later but feel free to do your own research!